feathersjs/docs/api/databases/mongodb.md

 ### `service(options)`

-Returns a new service instance intitialized with the given options. `Model` has to be a MongoDB collection.
+Returns a new service instance initialized with the given options. `Model` has to be a MongoDB collection.

 ```js
 const MongoClient = require('mongodb').MongoClient;